Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 you the code to extract and interpret the solution for you, leaving you to figure that out for yourself.

 A solution for this would be to, in addition to your initial prompt, also tell the LLM *how* to respond.
-The following example shows a prompt snippet where we instruct the LLM how to structure its respond for a more reliable output:
+The following example shows a prompt snippet where we instruct the LLM how to structure its response for a more reliable output:

 .. code-block:: console